stanford-cocolab/cocolab.stanford.edu/ndg-cv.md

 ## Teaching

 ### Summer Schools and Tutorials

+* Probabilistic Programming for Advanced Machine Learning (summer school for DARPA program of the same name), Portland, August 2016.

 * "Probabilistic programming languages."
 European Summer School of Logic Language and Information.
 Tubingen, August 2014.